Mealybugs on Air Plants

 Insects sheltering in the tightly layered leaf base

-The dense, overlapping leaf structure at the base of a Tillandsia creates a sheltered pocket that mealybugs favor, similar to how they favor any tight leaf axil on other plants, providing protection while they feed.
+The dense, overlapping leaf structure at the base of a Tillandsia creates a sheltered, humid pocket that mealybugs favor, much like they favor any tight leaf axil on other houseplants, and that shelter protects them from casual inspection while they feed on the plant's tissue.
+Because the base is also the point where new leaves emerge, an established colony sits right where the plant is doing its most active growing.

 Contact spread in a hanging or grouped display

-Air plants are frequently wired, glued, or clustered into shared driftwood, terrariums, or hanging arrangements where individual plants touch or nearly touch — a crawler can walk directly from an infested Tillandsia onto its neighbor without ever needing soil or a pot as an intermediate step.
+Air plants are frequently wired, glued, or clustered into shared driftwood, terrariums, or hanging arrangements where individual plants touch or nearly touch, and a mobile mealybug crawler can walk directly from an infested Tillandsia onto its neighbor without ever needing soil or a pot as an intermediate step the way it would on typical potted plants.

 How to Fix It